wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/2-report-layout.md

 #### Size of visuals

 When you add a visual to a report, Power BI determines the size of that visual by default.
 You can resize that visual to present the information it displays in the most optimal way.
 For example, if it is a small car visual, you might want to make it even smaller.
-Similarly, if it is a scatter chart visual with a lot of data, you might want to make that visual a larger size, so users can see the data more clearly.
+Similarly, if it is a scatter chart visual with much data, you might want to make that visual a larger size, so users can see the data more clearly.

 To resize a visual, select the visual to display its border, then and click and drag the dark frame handles to the size you want it to be.

 #### Interaction of visuals

 The visuals that you add to your report will interact with each other.
-For example, when you select an element in one visual, such as a product category, the other visuals will update in relation to that element -- they might highlight or filter the specific data they display.
+For example, when you select an element in one visual, such as a product category, the other visuals will update in relation to that element, they might highlight or filter the specific data they display.
 Therefore, when you are designing the report, it is important to understand these interactions and consider how they might affect the overall user experience of the report.
-You have control over how interactions flow between the visuals -- you might want to change a filter action to a highlight, and vice versa, or even prevent an interaction from happening.
+You have control over how interactions flow between the visuals, you might want to change a filter action to a highlight, and vice versa, or even prevent an interaction from happening.
 You'll learn how to do this later in this module.

 #### Hierarchies in visuals